sdr-enthusiasts/gitbook-adsb-guide/foundations/deploy-ultrafeeder-container.md

 The `docker-compose.yml` file above will:

 * Create a few mapped docker volumes to store historic message values and autogain values (`/var/globe_history`), statistics for the graphs (`/var/lib/collectd`), and make the disk statistics (`/proc/diskstats`) and USB devices (`/dev') available to the container.
-* Create a service named `ultra` that will run the `ghcr.io/sdr-enthusiasts/docker-adsb-ultrafeeder` container.
+* Create a service named `ultrafeeder` that will run the `ghcr.io/sdr-enthusiasts/docker-adsb-ultrafeeder` container.
   * We're mapping TCP port `8080` through to the container so we can access the web interface.
   * The variable `READSB_RTLSDR_DEVICE` tells `readsb` to look for an RTLSDR device with the serial of `1090` (that we re-serialized in an earlier step).
   * We're passing several environment variables through, including our timezone, latitude and longitude from the `.env` file \(denoted by `${VARIABLE}`\).